RTEMS/rtems-docs/c-user/fatal_error.rst

 access to debuggers and monitors which may be present on the target hardware.
 If any user-supplied fatal error handlers are installed, the fatal error manager will invoke them.
-Usually, the board support package provides a fatal error extesion which resets the board.
+Usually, the board support package provides a fatal error extension which resets the board.
 If no user handlers are configured or if all the user handler return control to the fatal error manager, then the RTEMS default fatal error handler is invoked.
 If the default fatal error handler is invoked, then the system state is marked as failed.